UNR-CFB/lahontan/scripts/Pipeline/README.md

 ## Quick Start

+1. Create an Input file
-1. Make sure data and references are following format specified in Setup
+2. Make sure data and references are following format specified in Setup
-2. Prepare reference data with `runPipe prepref`
+3. Prepare reference data with `runPipe prepref`
-3. Run `runPipe mj` to make a metadata file
+4. Run `runPipe mj` to make a metadata file
-4. Run `runPipe mb` to make a blacklist file
+5. Run `runPipe mb` to make a blacklist file
-5. Decide if you will be running the pipeline with SLURM or not
+6. Decide if you will be running the pipeline with SLURM or not
     * If yes, then run `runPipe fo` with proper arguments to make optimal path file
     * If no, then you can skip this step
     * The following steps will be denoted with a (s) if the step is for SLURM or a (w) if the step is without SLURM
-6. (s) Make a batch file by adding the `--makebatch` option to any of the three pipeline commands.
+7. (s) Make a batch file by adding the `--makebatch` option to any of the three pipeline commands.
 You should also add the `--batchjson` option with the file you made with `runPipe fo`; the `--jsonfile` option with the file you made with  `runPipe mj`; the `--use-blacklist` option with the file you made with